beameio/beame-windows-installer/README.md

 * EncryptUserData

     Configures gatekeeper option to encrypt user data.
-Can be `true` or `false`
+Can be `true` or `false`.
+Default is `true`

 * AllowDirectSignin

     Configures gatekeeper option to allow direct login from the mobile phone (no need for a browser).
-Can be `true` or `false`
+Can be `true` or `false`.
+Default is `true`

 * PublicRegistration

     Configures gatekeeper option to allow public user registration.
-Can be `true` or `false`
+Can be `true` or `false`.
+Default is `false`

 * RegistrationImageRequired

     Configures gatekeeper option to require registration and login with user photo validation workload.
-Can be `true` or `false`
+Can be `true` or `false`.
+Default is `false`

-* ProxyAddressProtocol
+* AllowSignInWithCreds

-    Protocol of the proxy connection (`http` or `https`)
+    Configures gatekeeper option to show the sign in with client credentials.
+Can be `true` or `false`.
+Default is `true`

-* ProxyAddressFqdn
+* AllowSignInWithUltrasound

-    Proxy fqdn to use.
-Empty means no proxy
+    Configures gatekeeper option to show the sign in with ultrasound.
+Can be `true` or `false`.
+Default is `true`

-* ProxyAddressPort
+* DisableDemoServers

-    Proxy port to use
+    Configures gatekeeper option to disable the demo servers.
+Can be `true` or `false`.
+Default is `false`

-* ProxyAddressExcludes
+* AdvanceSettingsEnabled

-    Addresses that ignore proxy settings (e.g. local network) separated by a ',' Wildcard * can be used.
+    Configures gatekeeper option to show the advanced settings on the admin control panel.
+Can be `true` or `false`.
+Default is `false`

-    e.g: `127.0.0.1,localhost,10.*`
+* ShowZendeskSupport

-* ExternalOcspServerFqdn
+    Configures gatekeeper option to show the zendesk support.
+Can be `true` or `false`.
+Default is `false`

-    Beame external Oscp server that also allows the communication of ntp.
-Required in case of proxy. e.g: `iep9bs1p7cj3cmit.tl5h1ipgobrdqsj6.v1.p.beameio.net`
+### Gatekeeper customization

 * CustomGatekeeper

     Local path to the custom gatekeeper.
 The file needs to be a zip with the gatekeeper folder structure.
     When this property is not empty, this file will be used for the installation of the beame-gatekeeper.

 * CustomGatekeeperCSS

     Local path to the custom gatekeeper css.
 The file needs to be a zip with the gatekeeper folder structure.